MaeFlaherty/Obsidian-Vault/Series Convergence Tests.md

-To find whether a [[series]] converges or diverges, we have a variety of methods at our disposal
+To find whether a [[Series and Sequences]] converges or diverges, we have a variety of methods at our disposal

 [[Divergence Test]]
 [[Integral Test]]